ShieldBattery/ShieldBattery/docs/GETTING_STARTED.md

 ### JavaScript

 All of the JavaScript will either run in, or be built by, [node.js](https://nodejs.org).
-You'll need to install a version of it, generally the current version is a good choice (8.1.4 at the time of writing).
-The version you install does not need to match the version that the game client's submodule is tagged to.
+You'll need to install a version of it, generally the current version is a good choice (11.7.0 at the time of writing).

 #### Yarn